 The company respects internationally recognised human and labour rights as well as cares for the wellbeing of its personnel, maintaining a safe and healthy working environment for all its employees.
 Digia has not performed a human rights assessment, but in the company’s opinion there are no significant risks of human rights violations inherent in our own operations.
 Digia’s supply chain does not, in the main, extend outside Finland.

 Technological solutions promoting society and the environment

 Digia invests in new technologies that generate added value by developing them as part of its offering and by training personnel.
-In addition, Digia provides its employees with plenty of opportunities to innovate and develop their expertise.
+In addition, Digia provides its employees with plenty of opportunities to develop their expertise.
 By doing so, Digia gives its customers access to state-of-the-art, technologically sustainable solutions and services that promote society and the environment.
 This is an essential aspect of Digia’s competitiveness in the market.

 Digia wants to provide its employees with a technologically smooth, safe and sustainable workplace by continuously modernising and developing its own systems and processes.